rishabh-infotech/HTB_CJCA_Notes/Introduction_to _Networking/IP_Addresses.md

     192        168         1        10
   11000000   10101000  00000001  00001010

-- Subnet mask of /17 :
+- Subnet mask of /17 : first 17 bits is 1 else all 0
   ```text
    11111111  11111111  10000000  0000000
       255      255        127       0